balaji1974/kafkastreams/README.md

 f.
 Now start the producer and run the consumer to check if everything works fine.

-### 6) exactly-once-consumer (Project: exactly-once-consumer) - Input format: Avro & Output format: Avro
+### 6) exactly-once-consumer (Project: exactly-once-consumer) - Input format: Avro & Output format: Avro - Using KStreams

 a.
 In our previous example we used 2 different listeners to read from the same topic which is a waste of resource when we can just read one time from the same topic and process our result and then publish it back to two different topics.
 This example exactly does that.